Unity-Tools-and-Libraries/unity-idle-library/readme.md

-Metrics - Track meta information over the course of play Minimum and maximum quantities - Set caps and floors on entity quantities Tracking of property modifiers - For e.g. tooltips Custom properties - Add support for custom properties on the engine and entities.
-Read-only views of entity, engine state - So state can be queries without allowing for modification.
+Metrics - Track meta information over the course of play Minimum and maximum quantities - Set caps and floors on entity quantities Tracking of property modifiers - For e.g. tooltips Read-only views of entity, engine state - So state can be queries without allowing for modification.
 Unpurchaseable entities - Support entities that cannot be purchased, only produced by e.g. other entities.
 Actions which occur over a period of time.